Cognitive Behavioral Therapy (CBT) in Atlanta & Alpharetta

 How CBT Works: Core Techniques and Principles

 CBT sessions are focused, interactive, and designed to create measurable progress.
+As a structured type of talk therapy, they combine evidence-based methods with personalized guidance from your CBT therapist.
 Common techniques include:

 Cognitive Restructuring and Thought Work

-This process helps identify negative thought patterns and reframe them in healthier, more realistic ways, especially helpful for clients experiencing persistent anxiety or low self-esteem.
+This process helps you identify and challenge negative thoughts, then reframe them in healthier, more realistic ways.
+It is especially valuable for clients experiencing persistent anxiety, low self-esteem, or other mental health conditions.

 Behavioral Activation

-This boosts motivation and activity, particularly helpful for individuals experiencing depression.
-It encourages you to engage in activities that bring a sense of accomplishment or pleasure, even when you don’t feel like it.
+This approach boosts motivation and activity levels.
+It is particularly helpful for individuals experiencing depression or recovering from an eating disorder.
+The focus is on engaging in activities that create a sense of accomplishment or pleasure, even during periods of low motivation.

 Exposure Therapy

-For those dealing with avoidance behaviors, phobias, or trauma, this involves safe and gradual exposure to situations or triggers you fear, helping to reduce your anxiety over time.
+For those dealing with avoidance behaviors, phobias, post-traumatic stress disorder (PTSD), or trauma, exposure therapy provides safe, gradual exposure to feared situations or triggers.
+Over time, this approach helps reduce anxiety and build confidence.

 Goal Setting